OpenDMA/opendma-spec/OpenDMA-Spec.md

 > Conclusion:
 > There exists exactly one valid class object (§8.3) in each context (§4) that describes property info objects.

-The qualified name of the valid class info object that descibes property info objects is `opendma:PropertyInfo`.
+The qualified name of the valid class info object that describes property info objects is `opendma:PropertyInfo`.

 These constraints apply to the property values of property info objects:
 - The `opendma:Class` property has to contain a reference to a valid class object (§8.3) that is or extends the valid class object with the qualified name `opendma:PropertyInfo`.